stuyy/slappey/README.md

 ## Generating Commands

 - Slappey allows you to generate commands into categories.
-You can type `slappey` and select **Generate** to generate a command, or `slappey new command`.
+You can type `slappey` and select **Generate** to generate a command, or `slappey gen command`.
 - It will ask you for a name, and then a category.
 This will generate all commands in the `src/commands` folder, in the correct category.
 - You can also generate a command by typing `slappey gen command`.
 This will prompt you for a command name and category.

 ## Generating Events

-- You can generate events by running `slappey new event`, this will prompt you to select which events you would like to generate.
+- You can generate events by running `slappey gen event`, this will prompt you to select which events you would like to generate.
 - To select event(s), press space bar and use the up and down arrow keys to navigate.
 Hit enter when you're done and your event files will be generated in the `src/events` folder.

 ## Will Slappey support TypeScript?